varadasantosh/ml-knowledge-base/content/posts/cuda/GEMM_Intro.md

 Developer's doesn't specify individual threads directly.
 Instead number of required threads expressed through Grid & Thread Blocks configuration which uses a hierarchical approach: **Grid → Thread Blocks → Warps → Threads**, both Grids & Blocks configurations can be expressed using 1D,2D & 3D to address problem statements belonging to diffrent domains.

 ### Warp

-A critical aspect of CUDA's execution model is **Warp** - This is not controlled by Developers, whiel we specify the Grid & Block dimension we don't specify the Warp which is controlled by Schedulers which is constant and always Group of 32 threads belonging to one unit.
+A critical aspect of CUDA's execution model is the Warp - This is not controlled by developers.
+While we specify the grid and block dimensions, we don't specify the warp size, which is controlled by schedulers and is constant at 32 threads per warp executed simultaneously.

-An importatnt note about Warp is Even if we specify just 1 thread per Block, the warp scheduler still allocates a full warp of 32 threads, with 31 threads remaining unused.
+An important note about warps is that even if we specify just 1 thread per block, the warp scheduler still allocates a full warp of 32 threads, with 31 threads remaining unused.
 This significantly impacts SM utilization and should be considered when designing kernel launch configurations.
-Below table gives glimpse the impact of Thread Block size on Warp utilization.
+The table below shows the impact of thread block size on warp utilization.

 | Thread Block Size | Warps Used  | Warp Utilization |